(Updated January 2025)

-NCRA’s Council on Certification is implementing a Continuing Education In-Person (CEIP) requirement to ensure ODS-certified cancer registry professionals attend valuable in-person training and can network with other registrars, oncologists, standard setters, national partners, and medical and health professionals.
-Unlike virtual learning, in-person education provides substantial opportunities for collaboration, sharing of best practices and lessons learned, identifying mentors, and building a professional network to advance one’s career.
-The CEIP requirement will also help to combat professional isolation brought on by remote work environments.
-In addition, this in-person requirement is an opportunity to work with and encourage your facility or employer, local/state cancer registry associations, or central registry to develop and implement in-person training.
-One can also leverage this requirement with their employer to show the importance of maintaining the ODS credential and secure the funding needed to attend in-person education.
 NCRA knows that many registrars prefer virtual learning.
 That is why we continue to offer the annual conference as a hybrid event, even as many national associations are choosing to only offer in-person conference attendance.
 The CEIP requirement does not negate the importance of virtual learning; it serves to acknowledge and support the importance of human interaction and connection in the development of one’s career.
 It is a strong possibility that without this in-person CE requirement, a new ODS-certified registrar could begin working remotely and never see another registrar throughout their career.
 NCRA, the Council on Certification, and the NCRA Board of Directors do not believe this is a positive trend for the profession.

 UPDATED FAQs

 Q. Why is NCRA requiring members to participate in the CEIP requirement?
 A. To clarify, the CEIP requirement is tied to the maintenance of the ODS credential, not NCRA membership.
 One does not need to be an NCRA member to be a credential holder, and one does not need to be a credential holder to be a member.
 With that the NCRA certifying body, the Council on Certification, serves to create and maintain credentialing processes whereby the public can be assured that individuals certified by NCRA have demonstrated the knowledge needed for competent provision of accurate information for cancer surveillance and research activities.
-Given this role, the Council regularly updates and publishes modifications in support of its responsibility to define the qualifications of those individuals requesting, and maintaining, certification as Oncology Data Specialists.
+Given this role, the Council regularly updates and publishes modifications in support of its responsibility to define the qualifications of those individuals requesting, and maintaining, the Oncology Data Specialist (ODS) certification.
 The Council agreed that the CEIP requirement was important per the reasons noted above under “CEIP Rationale.”

 Q: Other allied health professionals do not have this in-person CE requirement.
 Why do registrars?
 A: NCRA’s Council on Certification understands that other allied health professionals, such as doctors and nurses, are not required to earn CEs in person, but the nature of their work fosters in-person peer interaction.
 Remote work environments are limited in this regard.
 We also know that other allied health professional organizations, such as the American College of Healthcare Executives’ FACHE credential has a similar certification maintenance in-person continuing education requirement.
+The FACHE credential is being provided as an example, not a comparator to the ODS credential.

 Q. If a group of ODS-credentialed professionals gather in person to watch a recorded presentation, does this scenario meet the CEIP requirement?
 A. No. Watching recorded webinars or presentations will not meet the CEIP requirement.